Are you an Indigenous student passionate about making a difference in your community?

 What can I access as an I-Aspire student?

 You’ll be invited to a series of academic boot camps.
-Hosted by key teaching staff, and student mentors and ambassadors, these boot camps will help to develop your academic skills and confidence.
-You’ll learn how to identify your own learning style and adapt it to the expectations of university learning.
+Hosted by key teaching staff, and student mentors and ambassadors, these boot camps will help you develop your academic skills and confidence.
+You’ll have the opportunity to identify your own learning style and adapt it to the expectations of university learning.

 - assignment writing